 Consultation for Small and Family Run Businesses

 My Philsophy of Supervision

 Supervision is a main focus in my career.
 Systemic family therapy is the grounding for both my clinical practice and supervision.
 I was privileged to have received the best of East Coast training in systemic based supervision, early in my career.

 This preparation and subsequent experience suggests that therapists may not fully assimilate their classroom training in systemic family therapy without clinical supervision.

 Systemic thinking constitutes a true paradigm shift for most students.
 It’s a shift in perception, interpretation and use of relationships, that requires supervision and modeling with families.
-Through supervision, the classroom learning gives way to a larger understanding of the patterns of interactions and the narratives the family may be trapped in.
+Through supervision, the classroom learning gives way to a larger understanding of the patterns of interactions and the narratives that the family may be trapped in.

 The supervisor brings a second perspective forming a “double description”, from a systemic paradigm that helps the therapist integrate the classroom experience with his or her experiences of the family system.

 The real time model of training such as one-way mirror, video of family sessions and immediate in home, participant-supervision, catalyzes the integration of systemic perceiving and thinking.

 This also reflects the transformative effect that supervision contributed to my own experience as an intern and young therapist in the process of getting my M.F.T.
 Master’s degree.
 This continues to influence how I supervise, and my belief in the supervision experience.
 My experience in supervision in the Master’s Degree program highlight four supervisory mentors during that period They were different and yet essentially the same, engaging and devoted to the profession of family therapy and to the supervision process.